top of page

 iStock-95572666.jpg

 Cans of sardines in spring water are also readily available in supermarkets.
-I add them to my Scotties breakfast once or twice a week.
+I add them to my Scotties breakfast once or twice a week (Take care with sardines for puppies under 6 mths as they can be a little too rich and may cause loose poops).

 Veggies... best organic home grown veggies!
 In a perfect world achievable.
-I try to provide fresh veggies as often as I can, but, let's face it, modern busy lives make that a little less achievable.
-I have to admit that I cheat from time to time!
-I buy frozen veggies from the supermarket.
-They are nutritious and most importantly, it is easy, clean and convenient.
+I just buy veggies from the supermarket and I will often use frozen blueberries.
+I try to provide fresh veggies, but I understand that modern busy lives make that a little less achievable.
+I think frozen veggies from the supermarket are a nutritious alternative and most importantly, they are easy, clean and convenient.

 You will be given a printed copy of your puppy's specific diet once your puppy reaches 6 weeks of age.
-You should continue to feed them the same diet until they are settled in with their new family and home.
+It is important to continue to feed your new puppy the same diet that they have been eating until they are settled in with their new family and home.
 Once your new puppy seems confident and adventurous in their new environment, you can then gradually make changes to their diet that suit your lifestyle after that.

 Scottish Terrier.jpg